 - Identify current, clinically oriented, evidence-based practice recommendations in specialties such as cardiology, endocrinology, pediatrics, internal medicine, surgery, behavorial medicine, preventive medicine, women's health, gastroenterology, and vascular medicine

 - Describe indications for diagnosis, management, and patient referral for clinical scenarios encountered in current practices

 - Identify current pharmaceutical considerations and indications, including new drugs, commonly prescribed for primary care conditions

 PHARMACOLOGY CONTENT: Select presentations in the program have been identified to contain pharmacology content.
-These presentations represent approximately TBD hours of pharmacology content.

 This conference emphasizes clinical care issues confronting busy clinicians including current pharmacology content.
 The program is designed for nurse practitioners, physician assistants, and primary care physicians.
 Breakout and interactive workshop sessions enable the learner to customize their educational experience.